-Naagin 4: Rashami Desai To Play Negative Role; The Actress Shares The First Look From The Show!
+Naagin 4: Rashami Desai To Play A Negative Role; Actress Shares The First Look From The Show!

 Naagin 4 has been grabbing headlines since its beginning.
 The supernatural show is one of the most-watched shows on television and is doing well both online and BARC chart.
 Recently, Jasmin Bhasin and Sayantani Ghosh exited the show.
 There were reports that Rashami Desai might replace Jasmin in the show.